‘Queen Of Curves’ Abigail Ratchford Exposes Massive Cleavage In Tiny Yellow Top On Instagram

 Abigail Ratchford is reminding everyone why she’s been deemed the “Queen Of Curves” online.
-The Playboy model delighted her nearly 9 million social media followers on Wednesday when she posted a brand new Instagram update that was sure to get pulses racing.
+The Playboy model delighted her 8.9 million social media followers on Wednesday when she posted a brand new Instagram update that was sure to get pulses racing.

 Abigail looked stunning as she rocked a tiny yellow top with an extremely low cut and thin spaghetti straps.
 Ratchford’s shirt exposed her massive cleavage, which engulfed the necklace she was wearing.
-The model joked about the problem, which she says is the result of being busty, in the comment section.
+The model joked about the problem, which she says is the result of being busty, in the comments section.

 Abigail wore her long, dark hair styled in soft curls for the photo, which wrapped around her shoulders.
-She donned a full face of makeup, which included defined eyebrows, long lashes, and a pink eye shadow.
-She added a bronzed glow, pink blush on her cheeks, and a light pink gloss on her lips to complete the gorgeous glam style as she posed with a seductive stare into the camera.
+She donned a full face of makeup, which included defined eyebrows, long lashes, and pink eye shadow.
+She added a bronzed glow, pink blush on her cheeks, and light pink gloss on her lips to complete the gorgeous glam style as she posed with a seductive stare into the camera.

 Of course, Ratchford’s fans went wild over the stunning new photo, which earned the model over 6,000 likes and nearly 200 comments in the first 15 minutes after it was shared.